AuxXxilium/AuxXxilium/README.md

 - Commercial use is not permitted and strictly forbidden!!!
 - DSM and all Parts are under Copyright / Ownership or Registered Trademark by Synology Inc.

+Hardware/hard-drives are priced whilst data are priceless, any user-specific custom modification of the tested & prebuilt bootloader images could potentially cause irreversible data destruction towards your local machine.
+I'm not responsibly liable for damage nor personal loss of any types.
+The project with its affiliation is released for educational and learning purpose only.

 ## How Arc is working

 Arc and DSM are independent from each other!
 Arc is a User Interface to configure DSM and Boothelper for DSM.